jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/octoscope.md

 way for app to communicate with control servers directly via Ethernet.

 - C++
-- Objective-C
+- Objective–C
 - PeerTalk
 - Swift
-- C++ to Objective-C and Swift bridging
+- C++ to Objective–C and Swift bridging